papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-local-asset.md

 To register a local asset on the Asset Hub parachain, follow these steps:

-1. Open the [Polkadot.js Apps](https://polkadot.js.org/apps/){target=_blank} interface and connect to the `Asset Hub` parachain.
+1. Open the [Polkadot.js Apps](https://polkadot.js.org/apps/){target=_blank} interface and connect to the `Asset Hub` parachain
       - For the local environment, connect to `Local Node (Chopsticks)`, available on `ws://localhost:8000`
       - For the live network, connect to the `Asset Hub` parachain.
-Either Polkadot or Kusama Asset Hub can be selected from the dropdown list.
+Either Polkadot or Kusama Asset Hub can be selected from the dropdown list

-2. Click on the `Network` tab on the left sidebar and select the `Asset Hub` parachain from the dropdown list.
+2. Click on the `Network` tab on the left sidebar and select the `Asset Hub` parachain from the dropdown list

       ![Access to Asset Hub through Polkadot.JS](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/registering-a-local-asset/registering-a-local-asset-1.webp)

-4. Now, you need to examine all the registered asset IDs.
+3. Now, you need to examine all the registered asset IDs.
 This step is crucial to ensure that the asset ID you are about to register is unique.
-Asset IDs are displayed in the `assets` column.
+Asset IDs are displayed in the `assets` column

       ![Asset IDs on Asset Hub](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/registering-a-local-asset/registering-a-local-asset-2.webp)

-5. Once you have confirmed that the asset ID is unique, click on the `Create` button on the top right corner of the page.
+4. Once you have confirmed that the asset ID is unique, click on the `Create` button on the top right corner of the page

       ![Create a new asset](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/registering-a-local-asset/registering-a-local-asset-3.webp)

-6. Fill in the required fields in the `Create Asset` form and click on the **Next** button.
+5. Fill in the required fields in the `Create Asset` form and click on the **Next** button

-    - `creator account` - the account to be used for creating this asset and setting up the initial metadata.
+    - `creator account` - the account to be used for creating this asset and setting up the initial metadata
-    - `asset name` - the descriptive name of the asset you are registering.
+    - `asset name` - the descriptive name of the asset you are registering
-    - `asset symbol` - the symbol that will be used to represent the asset.
+    - `asset symbol` - the symbol that will be used to represent the asset
-    - `asset decimals` - the number of decimal places for this token, with a maximum of 20 allowed through the user interface.
+    - `asset decimals` - the number of decimal places for this token, with a maximum of 20 allowed through the user interface
     - `minimum balance` - the minimum balance for the asset.
-This is specified in the units and decimals as requested.
+This is specified in the units and decimals as requested
     - `asset ID` - the selected id for the asset.
-This should not match an already-existing asset id.
+This should not match an already-existing asset id

     ![Create Asset Form](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/registering-a-local-asset/registering-a-local-asset-4.webp)

-7. Select the `admin account`, `issuer-account` and `freezer-account`, and then click on the **Create** button.
+6. Select the `admin account`, `issuer-account` and `freezer-account`, and then click on the **Create** button

     - `admin account` - the account designated for continuous administration of the token
     - `issuer account` - the account that will be used for issuing this token